As an employer, it’s important to be aware of your obligations, and make sure any employee probation is carried out according to legal requirements.

-In the video below, Andrew Jewell, principal lawyer with Jewell Hancock Employment Lawyers, explains what employers need to know about probationary periods and answers some of the most common questions about employer rights and responsibilities.
+In the video below, Andrew Jewell, principal lawyer with Jewell Hancock Employment Lawyers, explains what you need to know about probationary periods.
+He also answers some common questions about employer rights and responsibilities.

 What is a probationary period?